 Binary Translator

-Convert text to binary code and binary to text instantly
+Convert plain text to binary code and decode binary back to readable text.

 Frequently Asked Questions